-One such resource is the "Family Budget Calculator" provided by the Economic Policy Institute; another is the MIT "Living Wage Calculator."
-These online tools compile the costs of essentials like food, housing, child care, transportation and health care for families of different sizes in different regions of the country, giving employers and others a new way to view the income required for families to meet their basic needs.
+One such resource is the "Family Budget Calculator" provided by the Economic Policy Institute.
+This online tool compiles the costs of essentials like food, housing, child care, transportation and health care for families of different sizes in different regions of the country, giving employers and others a new way to view the income required for families to meet their basic needs.